-For this purpose, the apostrophe connects the "s" to the possessor, as in these sentences:
+For this purpose, the apostrophe connects the "s" to the possessor.

-The dog's bone was buried.
+→ EXAMPLE The dog's bone was buried.

-The geese's flight pattern was efficient.
+→ EXAMPLE The geese's flight pattern was efficient.

 This apostrophe with the "s" is the correct way to indicate possession when the possessor is singular and when the word doesn't itself end in "s," or when the plural form is irregular, such as "geese," "their," or more commonly, "children."